Devorlon/OpenJFX-Installation-Linux/README.md

 #### Q: Can I contrubute?

-A: Just make a Pull Request and I'll probable merge it.
+A: Just make a Pull Request and I'll probably merge it.

 #### Q: My machine is now broken.